kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

 - Runs the Python script `prepare_release_branch.py` inside a Python container
 - Passes the built tools and another Python script `generate_tests.py` as arguments to the main script

-#### Submit the PR for release branch jobs in kubernetes/test-infra
+#### Submit the PR for release branch jobs and dashboards in kubernetes/test-infra

 You can finally issue a new PR as [this example](https://github.com/kubernetes/test-infra/pull/34668/files) one.